GRI 300 Environmental

 ---|

-Data on water consumption and wastewater are also recorded throughout the company as part of the annual environmental data survey, using the “green.screen” IT platform.
+Data on water consumption and effluents are also recorded Group-wide as part of the annual environmental data survey, using the “green.screen” IT platform.
 Based on this data, trends can be discerned and potential for improvement identified.
-Due to the locally varying relevance and regulation of water management, these topics are predominantly handled by the local businesses.
+Regarding the regulation of water management, these topics are predominantly handled by the local businesses.

-Information on the management approach for water: see GRI 300 .
+Information on the management approach for environmental matters: see GRI 300 .

 GRI 303-1 Interactions with water as a shared resource